Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 author: marzillo-snow
 id: getting_started_with_azure_openai_and_snowflake
-summary: This is a qucikstart for using Snowpark for ML on SageMaker
+summary: This is a quickstart for using Snowpark for ML on SageMaker
 categories: getting-started,data-science-&-ml,data-engineering,app-development
 environments: web
 status: Published